Landlord Tenant

 Requesting Mediation

-In Manchester and Nashua, you will be given the opportunity to agree to go to mediation on the day of your hearing on the merits.
-Mediation, rental assistance, and legal assistance will be available at court for you and the other party to consult with before seeing a judge for a hearing on the merits.
+In Manchester, Nashua, and Concord, you will be given the opportunity to go to mediation on the day of your hearing on the merits.
+Mediation and legal assistance will be available at court for you and the other party to consult with before seeing a judge.
 When the court clerk calls your case, please let the court clerk know what services you are interested in.

 Cost of Mediation